 |upload_max_filesize||Defines the maximum file size for an upload in bytes.
-This feature is capable of accepting the character ‘M’ to define the limit in Megabytes.
-(Example: 2M limits the file size to 2 Megabytes — the default setting.)|
+Use the character ‘M’ to define the limit in Megabytes.
+(For example: 2M limits the file size to 2 Megabytes — the default setting.)|

-|include_path|| Lists a path or paths where your PHP functions will look for files when certain functions are used.
+|include_path|| Lists a path or paths where your PHP functions will look for files when a script calls certain functions.
 You can separate the directory paths with a colon (:) in a *nix system or a semicolon (;) in the Windows® environment.
-(Example:
+(For example:

-|file_uploads||Describes whether or not HTTP file uploads are possible for your PHP scripts.
+|file_uploads||Describes whether HTTP file uploads are possible for your PHP scripts.
 Select Off to disallow file uploads or On to allow them.
-This feature is On by default.|
+This directive defaults to On.|

 |asp_tags||Allows PHP scripts to use ASP-like tags in addition to the usual tags.
 This includes the variable-value printing shorthand of <%= $value %>.|

 |memory_limit||Limits the amount of memory that scripts can allocate, described in bytes.
 This aids in preventing poorly written scripts from using too much memory.
-This feature is capable of accepting the character ‘M’ to define the limit in Megabytes.
-(Example: 32M limits the allocation of memory to 32 Megabytes - the default setting.)|
+Use the character ‘M’ to define the limit in Megabytes.
+(For example: 32M limits the allocation of memory to 32 Megabytes - the default setting.)|

-|register_globals|| This defines whether or not the Environment, GET, Post, Cookie, and Server variables can be defined as global variables (variables accessible at every level of the application).
+|register_globals|| This defines whether or not your server allows the following variables to be defined as global: Environment, GET, POST, Cookie, and Server.
+Global variables are accessible at every level of the application.
 Select Off or On.
-This feature is Off by default.
+This directive defaults to Off.

-|max_input_time||Defines the maximum amount of time, in seconds, a script is allowed to parse input data.
-The default value is 60 seconds.|
+|max_input_time||Defines the maximum amount of time, in seconds, your server allows a script to parse input data.
+This directive defaults to 60.|

-|enable_dl|| Setting this to On allows users to employ the
+|enable_dl|| If you set this directive to On, it allows users to employ the

-|safe_mode|| This feature prevents users from executing PHP scripts that do not belong to them.
+|safe_mode|| This feature prevents the execution of a PHP script by a user that does not own the script.
 For example, if the user